heechul/picar/README.md

 # DeepPicar
-DeepPicar is a low-cost autonomous vehcile platform that can be used for researching performance requirements for self-driving cars.
+DeepPicar is a low-cost autonomous vehicle platform that can be used for researching performance requirements for self-driving cars.

 ## Driving DeepPicar